xzyaoi/EurusDB/README.md

-# EurusDB

-> Fully Learned Database for Online Analytical Processing.
+EurusDB: The Fully Learned Database for Online Analytical Processing.

-The database structure and implementation is highly inspired by [ToyDB](https://github.com/erikgrinaker/toydb).